regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 >11 Then He said to me, “Son of man, these bones are the whole house of Israel; behold, they say, ‘<font color="green">Our bones are dried up and our hope has perished.
 We are completely cut off.</font>’ 12 Therefore prophesy and say to them, ‘Thus says the Lord GOD, “Behold, I will open your graves and cause you to come up out of your graves, My people; and I will bring you into the land of Israel.
 13 Then you will know that I am the LORD, when I have opened your graves and caused you to come up out of your graves, My people.
 14 <font color="orange">I will put My Spirit within you and you will come to life</font>, and I will place you on your own land. <font color="orange">Then you will know that I, the LORD, have spoken and done it,</font>” declares the LORD.’ ”

 ##### Rev 3:1
->“To the angel of the church in Sardis write:
+>“To the angel of the church in Sardis write:<br />
 He who has the seven Spirits of God and the seven stars, says this: ‘<font color="orange">I know your deeds</font>, that you have a name that <font color="orange">you are alive, but you are dead</font>.

 ### Spiritual Death
-Happened in the same day Adam ate the fruit of the tree of knowledge of good and evil.
+Happened in the same day Adam ate the fruit of the tree of knowledge of good and evil.<br />
 We become spiritually alive with our new birth from the Holy Spirit when we are saved by Jesus.

 ##### Gen 2:15